Dist. 9, Art. 1, Q. 2

 ---

-2. Likewise, generation is emanation; but where there is emanation, there is multiplication or pluralization; and where there is multiplication, there2 [is] distinction: therefore where there is generation, there of necessity is distinction.
+2. Likewise, generation is an emanation; but where there is emanation, there is multiplication or plurification; and where multiplication, there2 distinction: therefore where generation, there necessarily is distinction.

-3. Likewise, generation in God is a relation3; but a relation imports respect and order; but where there is respect and order, there is a distinction of supposits and of relata or of things ordered: and so etc.
+3. Likewise, generation in God is a relation3; but relation imports respect and order; but where respect and order, there is distinction of the supposits and of the things related or ordered: and so etc.

-4. Likewise, greater4 diversity is sustained by a composite and manifold supposit, or in [such] a supposit, than in a simple and uniform subject; but relative opposites do not stand together in the same created individual: therefore neither in a simple hypostasis.
+4. Likewise, greater4 diversity is sustained by a supposit, or in a composite and manifold supposit, than in a simple and uniform subject; but relatively opposed things do not stand together in the same created individual: therefore neither in a simple hypostasis.
 Proof of the middle [premise].
-It well follows: Socrates is the father of Plato: therefore he is not the son of him, or is distinct from him: therefore much more strongly so in God.
+It well follows: Socrates is the father of Plato: therefore he is not his son, or he is distinct from him: therefore much more strongly in God.

 On the contrary: